fraygos/no-spoon/README.md

 # no-spoon
 App to determine if there is a spoon around
 # An Alternative
-It might actually be a fork
+It might actually be forks

+# But dont forget the  butter
+I just really need a butter knife